 We are committed to providing you with the best possible health care experience while you are a patient at the UConn John Dempsey Hospital.
 The following information for is provided to make your stay with us as comfortable as possible, as well as provide important information about medical records and billing.

 The interfaith Murray Heilig Chapel is available for meditation, prayer, and reflection at all times.
-It is located in the Main Building lobby directly across the hall from the Connucopia Gift Shop.
+It is located on the M-level at UConn John Dempsey Hospital.

 The Chaplains offer spiritual and emotional support, prayer, and pastoral counseling for patients and their families.
 They are available to people of all faiths, as well as to those not connected to an organized religion.
 Patients may request a visit by a minister, rabbi or priest for sacraments or other ministry.
 Roman Catholic Eucharistic Ministers administer Holy Communion on Sundays and weekdays by request.

-To make sure everyone is understood, we provide sign language and oral interpretation, video phones and TTYs, assisted listening devices, and other auxiliary aids; plus translation of written materials.
+To make sure everyone is understood, we provide sign language and oral interpretation, video phones, assisted listening devices, and other auxiliary aids; plus translation of written materials.
 All services are FREE of charge to patients and companions who are deaf, LEP, hard of hearing or have speech disabilities.
 Interpreters are available 24 hours a day, 7 days a week.